dharunkumar56/game-project-completed/README.md

 # game-project-completed

-This is a basic puzzle / trasure hunt game for assessing soft skills of a user.<br />
+This is a basic puzzle / treasure hunt game for assessing soft skills of a user.<br />
 The theme of the puzle is colors.

 **Technologies used:**